 RTP, reinforced thermoplastic pipe, refers to oil and gas pipelines combined with a fiber reinforcement of thermoplastic composites.
 The reinforcement can be PP, PE, PA, PVDF, HDPE, etc. with different fiber types including long fiber, short fiber, or continuous fiber.

 RTP pipes are available in coils up to 400 m (1,312 ft) in length.
-They are easy to install and particularly useful in a variety of on- and off-shore applications, including high-pressure water injection pipelines, water transport solutions, effluent water disposal, oil and gas flowlines, oil and gas gathering lines, and gas pipeline.
+They are easy to install and particularly useful in a variety of on- and off-shore applications, including high-pressure water injection pipelines, water transport solutions, effluent water disposal, oil and gas flowlines, oil and gas gathering lines, and gas pipelines.

-Primarily, such kind of pipes provides benefits to applications where steel may rupture due to corrosion (RTP is corrosion free) and installation time is an issue.
+Primarily, such kind of pipes provides benefits to applications where steel may rupture due to corrosion (RTP is corrosion-free) and installation time is an issue.

 RTP Pipe Materials in TOPOLO